billneftleberg/heading-project/README.md

 A secure HTML heading project with a button to update the heading text, confirmation notifications, responsive design, and professional styling for a formal website.
 # Secure HTML Heading with Confirmation

-A secure HTML heading project featuring a button to dynamically update the heading text, confirmation notifications, responsive design, and professional styling for a formal website.

 ## Features